tgirke/rcf/presentations/2020-12-18_Workshop/R_for_HPC/R_for_HPC.md

   binding has been remapped in the provided `.config/nvim/init.vim` file to the space bar.
 Most other key bindings (shortcuts) still start with the `\` as LocalLeader, _e.g._ `\rh` opens the help for a function/object where the curser is located in nvim.
-More details on this are given below.
+More details on this are given on the next slide(s).
-- For details, visit the official `Nvim-R` [user manual](https://github.com/jalvesaq/Nvim-R/blob/master/doc/Nvim-R.txt).
+- The most comprehensive manual on this is the official `Nvim-R` documentation [here](https://github.com/jalvesaq/Nvim-R/blob/master/doc/Nvim-R.txt).

 ## Keybindings to Control Environment